immutable/ts-immutable-sdk/packages/economy/README.md

 # Overview

+> **Warning** **IMMUTABLE ECONOMY SDK IS UNSTABLE** <br/>
+> Since it has not hit the version 1.0 yet, its public interface should not be considered final.
+Future releases may include breaking changes without further notice.
+We will do our best to keep this documentation updated providing visibility on breaking changes planned.

 Game partners such Gods Unchained, Shardbound, and others will all define , build and run their economies around systems like primary sales, crafting/forging, loot box opening and others.

 Running a game economy is complex and requires handling web3 interactions and async communication with backend systems.